Most Famous Stadium in Madrid: Top 6 Picks

 Firstly, the UEFA Champions League and secondly, the Copa Libertadores.

-It is also the first stadium in Europe that hosted both UEFA Euro as well as FIFA World Cup finals.
+It is also the first stadium in Europe to host UEFA Euro and FIFA World Cup finals.

-In 1964, it hosted the UEFA Euro or European Nations Cup, and later in 1982 the biggest game of the world, the FIFA World Cup final.
+In 1964, it hosted the UEFA Euro or European Nations Cup; later, in 1982, the biggest game in the world was the FIFA World Cup final.

-As the days pass Bernabeu continues to restructure itself and finally, they were able to reach the capacity of 81,044.
+As the days passed, Bernabeu continued to restructure itself, and finally, it reached a capacity of 81,044.

 1.2.
 Restoration of Santiago Bernabeu

-A huge amount of project for restoration was set at the beginning of 2017.
-Although, it took two years to start, finally in 2019 first-hand work for restoration started.
+A massive restoration project was set at the beginning of 2017.
+Although it took two years to start, in 2019, first-hand work for repair finally started.

-As per the reports suggests, by this restoration process 6000 more seats will be added to the stadium which will increase its capacity to 87,168.
+The reports suggest that by this restoration process, 6000 more seats will be added to the stadium, increasing its capacity to 87,168.

 Therefore, the height will also be increased up to ten meters.
 A retractable roof and retractable pitch will also be added.

-Naming rights may also be sold by the club for restoration of the stadium.
-Initially, it was expected that the work will be completed in 2022.
+Naming rights may also be sold by the club to restore the stadium.
+Initially, it was expected that the work would be completed in 2022.

-However, because of Covid 19 pandemic and the war between Russia and Ukraine disrupt the supply chain and now it is expected that the work may complete this year.
+However, the supply chain was disrupted due to unforeseen reasons, and now it is expected that the work may be completed this year.

-The traditional Roman technique will be used to complete the restoration process so that during the bad weather season football matches will not get affected.
+The traditional Roman technique will be used to complete the restoration process so that football matches will not be affected during the bad weather season.

-Tristan Lopez Chicheri believed that many visitors from outside will come to the stadium as many new attractions are also planned to be created.
+Tristan Lopez Chicheri believed that many visitors from outside would come to the stadium as many new attractions are planned to be created.

 More restaurants, a new shopping centre as well as a hotel is also planned to be created.
-The hotel also has some rooms from where you can watch and enjoy the match, as well as an experience from a new position.
+The hotel also has some rooms from which you can watch and enjoy the match and an experience from a new position.

-However, the most attractive thing about the stadium will be the 360-degree screen along with a retractable roof.
+However, the most attractive thing about the stadium will be the 360-degree screen and a retractable roof.

 1.3.
 Location and Transportation

 Santiago Bernabéu stadium is a beautiful ground in the heart of Madrid.
-The home of Real Madrid is situated in the Chamartín district of the capital city.
+Real Madrid’s home is in the Chamartín district of the capital city.

 Along with the streets of Concha Espina, Padre Damian, and Rafael Salgado, the stadium is inhibited in the block bound by Paseo de la Castellana.